Azure/SaaS-Private-Connectivity/docs/tutorial/part2.md

 We will deploy an application that will be used as an example of a privately-offered application or application apis.
 The example application is just a Hello-World example, but this can be replaced by a more complex application.
 As well as deploying the application, we will also expose the application with a Load Balancer service however, you could also use an Ingress resource and any supported ingress (e.g. Nginx).
 Check the docs for [creating an ingress controller to an internal load balancer](https://docs.microsoft.com/en-us/azure/aks/ingress-internal-ip).

-Update your Kubectl config with the AKS cluster credentials.
+Update your _kubectl_ config with the AKS cluster credentials.

 ```
 az aks get-credentials --resource-group rg-tutorial --name fsidemoAks